 Participants are required to practice for at least 30 hours per week, for at least 45 weeks per year, for a minimum of three years in a designated rural area.
 A designated rural area is defined by Minnesota statute 144.1501 as a statutory and home rule charter city or township that is (1) outside the seven-county metropolitan area, as defined in section 473.121, subdivision 2 excluding the cities of Duluth, Mankato, Moorhead, Rochester and St. Cloud.

 Selected participants shall provide direct patient care hours/client–centered services.
 Hours cannot be fulfilled meeting with providers, process improvement, policy development, supervising, or administering programs.

-For practicing midlevels, participants must begin their service immediately.
+For practicing advanced practice providers, participants must begin their service immediately.
 For final year residents, participants must begin their service obligation under this program no later than March 31 following completion of their residency program.
-Participants must complete their midlevel program as originally stated in their application.
+Participants must complete their advanced practice provider program as originally stated in their application.

 Participants are eligible to participate for up to four years in the program as a physician in a designated rural area.
 ORHPC will make an annual payment to the participant in the amount of up to $12,000, not to exceed $48,000 total for the maximum four-year period or the balance of the designated loan(s), whichever is less subject to the availability of funds appropriated by the Minnesota State Legislature for the loan forgiveness program.